miyako/language-4dm-nova/README.md

 ### native commands

-hard-coding every single command does not work well with tree-sitter; the compiler enters a death sprial.
+hard-coding every single command does not work well with tree-sitter; the compiler simply enters a death sprial.

-on the other hand, generic global tokens would invalidate tokens such as:
+on the other hand, a generic token pattern would partially match and invalidate tokens such as:

 * var_declaration_block
 * function_block